Avoid Peak Times

 Replacement Licenses/ID Cards - If your license or ID card has been lost,stolen, mutilated, or you need a name or address change, you may apply for a replacement whether you are in-state or out-of-state.
 All applicants for replacement licenses will be required to meet vision and medical requirements.

 Name or Address Change- If your name or address changes, you must apply for a replacement license or ID card within 60 days of such change.

 Driver Record- A record of driving related activity is available for your use.
 If you are applying for a driver's license in another state they may need verification of your Nebraska driving privileges in the form of a clearance letter.

 Driver's License Format - All documents are issued digitally.
 A special format is used for minors.

-All CDL skills tests taken with DMV examiner's will be by appointment only effective April 11, 2014.
+All CDL skills tests taken with DMV examiner's will be by appointment only.
 To schedule an appointment with a DMV examiner, you must now contact the DMV Main Office in Lincoln.
 Click here for more information: CDL Appointment Information.